pintushi/LocaleBundle/src/Pintushi/Bundle/GridBundle/Resources/doc/backend/datagrid.md

 After that you may want to make your columns sortable.
 Sorting configuration should be placed under `sorters` node.
  In basic sorter implementation, configuration takes `columns` and `default` keys.
 Basically it's array of column names where value is sorter configuration.
- There is one required value `data_name` that responsible of knowledge on which data grid should do sorting.
+ There is one required value `property_path` that responsible of knowledge on which data grid should do sorting.

 Lets make all columns sortable:
 ``` yaml